Saving & Spending Taxes

 Depending on your goals and what you qualify for, there are some great places to put extra cash:

-- SEP IRA: Business owners can make larger contributions to a SEP IRA.
-For 2020, you can contribute up to 20% of your compensation or $57,000, whichever is less.
-If you’ve already maxed out your traditional or Roth IRA contributions, you can use a SEP if you’re self-employed.
+• SEP IRA: Business owners can make larger contributions to a SEP IRA.
+If you've already maxed out your traditional or Roth IRA contributions, you could use a SEP if you're self-employed.

 I've used all of these accounts at various points to increase my tax efficiency.
 Work with a professional to run the numbers and see what makes sense.
 One year, I reduced my tax bill by maxing out my HSA contributions and boosting my SEP IRA contributions.
 Not only does this offer a potential benefit for now, but it also provides the potential for tax-efficient investment earnings.